RoguePiranha/Roguelite-Project/Game Idea.md

 - Set number of floors, can continue with procedurally generated floors after final floor
 - Each level increases difficulty by increasing enemy health and damage, item rarity increases based on floor number
 - NPCs appear less frequently as floor number increases and in smaller and smaller towns or villages
+- Chunk environment affects spell power ie fire is weak in rain, water is weak in volcano